VW and Audi key/remote, and immobilizer theft deterrent system information and troubleshooting

 mk5: 1000q: mk5 and mk6 Jetta and Golf Smart key replacement (all have immo 4)

--Immo3 - found on mk4 cars, you need SKC to use a new key, instrument cluster, or ECU.
-You cannot use used keys from another car since the immobilizer chip can only be set once per car (unless you swap out the chip with your current one) due to its rolling code.
-Again, it's separate from the remote keyless entry signal.
+-If you have immo3 - you need SKC to use a new key, instrument cluster, or ECU.
+You cannot use used keys from another car since the immobilizer chip can only be set once to a car (unless you swap out the chip with your current one).
+Again, the chip-key half is separate from the remote keyless entry half.

--Immo4 - found on mk5 and mk6 Volkswagens and newer Audi.
+-If you have immo4 - found on mk5 and mk6 Volkswagens and newer Audi.
 You need SKC to use a new key, instrument cluster, or ECU.
-You cannot use used keys from another car since the immobilizer chip can only be set once per car (unless you swap out the chip with your current one).
+You cannot use used keys from another car since the immobilizer chip can only be set once to a car (unless you swap out the chip with your current one).
+Same restrictions as immo3.

 -Immo5 - found on 8T generation Audi A4 (2007/2008+) and 8k generation Audi A5 (2007+).